 I know, you’ve heard this before and you think it’s a cop out, but it really is true.
 We are likened to sheep (1 Peter 5:2), those self-centered, short-sighted, foolish and dependant creatures.
 1 Peter 4:18 says the righteous are only scarcely saved!
 I think that many young adults and teens who have grown up in church usually come to a point (like I did) where we are disillusioned by our own parents and teachers and pastors whom we have loved and respected (dare I say, idolized).
 Suddenly these giants of the faith, like David who slew Goliath, are found to be prone to sin and wandering, and just as much in need of grace and love and growth as you are.
 The difference is just that they’ve been at this thing called the Christian Life a little longer than you have.
 The young person who can look past the old saints’ shortcomings and see Christ working in them is the “millennial” I admire.
-If you will bring yourself to watch an older believer, one who has fought and won many battles, and then ask them why they fought this battle and not that one, you will be blessed and will learn.
+If you will bring yourself to watch an older believer, one who has fought and won many battles, and then ask them why they fought this battle and not a different one, you will be blessed and will learn.

 Just because mature Christianity does not require balancing on stumps on the beach like Mr. Miyagi, doesn’t mean that traditional mature believers aren’t as agile in their application of Scripture.
 They like to cut through the fat and wield their two-edged sword.
 And it’s a beautiful thing to see!